What is Shop Insurance?

 Here is a list of shops that are covered under shop insurance plans:

-- Mobile and Other Electronics – It includes shops that are involved in the sale of mobile phones, electronics and its accessories.
+- Mobile and Other Electronics – It includes shops that are involved in the sale of mobile phones, electronics and accessories.
 For example, Chroma, Vijay Sales, Reliance Digital, etc.

-- Personal Lifestyle and Fitness – It includes all shops and complexes involved in personal and lifestyle sectors, such as malls, spas, clothes showroom, gyms, etc. For example, Ambience Mall, Looks Salon, Zara showroom, Gold’s Gym, etc.
+- Personal Lifestyle and Fitness – It includes all shops and complexes involved in personal and lifestyle sectors, such as malls, spas, clothes showrooms, gyms, etc. For example, Ambience Mall, Looks Salon, Zara showroom, Gold’s Gym, etc.

 - Home Repair Services – It includes all kinds of shops or businesses that are involved in repair services.
 It comprises of the carpenter shop, motor garages, plumber shop, etc. For example, Hyundai Service Centre.